oDCM - Web Scraping 101 (Tutorial)

 Using your own project ideas, tell us how you could sample from the site? (–> see table 3 in “Fields of Gold”)

-Sampling users
+Sampling users (I)

-For today's tutorial, we will be sampling users from the main website of music-to-scrape.org
+Let's sample users from the main website of music-to-scrape.org

 Can you propose a strategy to capture them?
 Any attributes/classes you see?

-Please use the code snippet below to extract the 'href' attribute of all links on the website.
+DO: Please use the code snippet below to extract the 'href' attribute of all links on the website.

 • Links are identifiable by the “a” tag.